-Students who commenced candidature after 1 January 2001 in the Bachelor of Chiropractic Science degree and who twice fail in a unit prescribed for this degree will be excluded from the Chiropractic Science course under Bachelor Degree Rule 14 unless they are able to satisfy the Academic Appeals Committee that they should be permitted to enrol.
+Students who commenced candidature after 1 January 2001 in the Bachelor of Chiropractic Science degree and who twice fail in a unit prescribed for this degree will be excluded from the Chiropractic Science course and all other undergraduate programs under Bachelor Degree Rule 14 unless they are able to satisfy the Academic Appeals Committee that they should be permitted to enrol.

-Students who commenced candidature after 1 January 2000 for any Bachelor degree with the Diploma of Education, Bachelor of Education (Primary), Bachelor of Education (Secondary) or Bachelor of Education (Early Childhood Education) or a student who commenced candidature after 1 January 2001 for the degree of Bachelor of Teaching (Early Childhood Services) or the degree of Bachelor of Teaching (Birth to School Age) and who have twice failed in a prescribed practicum unit for any of these degrees will be excluded from any of these degrees and the Graduate Diploma in Education and the Graduate Diploma in Education and the Graduate Diploma in Early Childhood.
+Students who commenced candidature after 1 January 2000 for any Bachelor degree with the Diploma of Education, Bachelor of Education (Primary), Bachelor of Education (Secondary) or Bachelor of Education (Early Childhood Education) or a student who commenced candidature after 1 January 2001 for the degree of Bachelor of Teaching (ECS) or the degree of Bachelor of Teaching (BS) and who have twice failed in a prescribed practicum unit for any of these degrees will be excluded from any of these degrees and the Graduate Diploma in Education and the Graduate Diploma in Early Childhood.

-Students who commenced candidature after 1 January 2005 for the degree of Bachelor of Commerce - Accounting or for a combined degree award or double degree award including the degree of Bachelor of Commerce - Accounting who has failed to complete ACCG200 or ACCG201 or ACCG250 or ACCG253, after having been enrolled in any of these units twice, will be excluded from the degree of Bachelor of Commerce - Accounting or any combined degree award or any double degree award including the Bachelor of Commerce - Accounting.
+Students who commenced candidature after 1 January 2005 for the degree of Bachelor of Commerce - Accounting or for a combined degree award or double degree award including the degree of Bachelor of Commerce - Accounting who has failed to complete ACCG200 or ACCG201 or ACCG250 or ACCG253, after having been enrolled in any of these units twice, will be excluded from the degree of Bachelor of Commerce - Accounting and all other undergraduate programs or any combined degree award or any double degree award including the Bachelor of Commerce - Accounting.